 Photo: Pamela Cather www.pamelacather.com

-Emily J. M. Knox, PhD, MSLIS, (she/her) is a professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+Emily J. M. Knox, PhD, MSLIS, (she/her) is interim dean and professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.

-Her book, Book Banning in 21st Century America (Rowman & Littlefield) is the first monograph in the Beta Phi Mu Scholars’ Series.
-Her most recent book Foundations of Intellectual Freedom (ALA Neal-Schuman) won the 2023 Eli M. Oboler Prize for best published work in the area of intellectual freedom.
+The second edition of her book, Book Banning in 21st Century America (Bloomsbury) will be published in January 2026.
+It is part of the Beta Phi Mu Scholars’ Series.
+Her previous book Foundations of Intellectual Freedom (ALA Neal-Schuman) won the 2023 Eli M. Oboler Prize for best published work in the area of intellectual freedom.
 Emily’s articles have been published in the Library Quarterly, Library and Information Science Research, and Open Information Science.

-Emily serves on the board of National Coalition Against Censorship and is the editor of the Journal of Intellectual Freedom and Privacy.
+Emily has served on the board of National Coalition Against Censorship, the Freedom to read Foundation, and is a former editor of the Journal of Intellectual Freedom and Privacy.

 Her research interests include information access, intellectual freedom and censorship, information ethics and policy, and the intersection of print culture and reading practices.
 She is also a member of the Mapping Information Access research team.